 - Identification of tissue of origin for cancer of an unknown primary.
 Specific mutations are associated with specific cancer types.

 - Tumor classification can be done on the basis of the composition of driver mutations and is linked to a disease biology that can be treated with specific targeted therapies.

 - Predicting patient outcomes and provide better prognosis based on clinical and genomic data.
 Eg. Tumors with TP53 mutations have worse prognosis.

-- Precision cancer treatment- Cancer patients have many mutations and the complement of mutations is unique for every cancer patient.
+- Genome sequencing helps with Precision cancer treatment- Cancer patients have many mutations and the complement of mutations is unique for every cancer patient.
 Hence, a more personalized and customized combination treatment identification that can address the impact of all the abnormalities would be the holy grail for cancer treatment.

 - Identifying resistance mechanisms by sequencing of the cancer that has not responded to prescribed treatments.

 - Cancer monitoring through liquid biopsy of circulating tumor DNA or circulating tumor cells can help identify recurrence of disease or relapse without an invasive biopsy or surgery.

 Hence as listed, there are multiple ways in which cancer genomic/genome sequencing can be helpful including cancer risk prediction, cancer prognosis and diagnosis, and identifying personalized and precision cancer treatment, although it is not mainstream in most oncology practice.